CloudLabsAI-Azure/AIW-Hybrid-cloud-solutions/HOL-3-azure-arc-data-services/Restore-AdventureWorks.md

 ## After this exercise, you have performed the following

    - Restored the AdventureWorks sample database into Azure SQL Managed instance - Azure Arc.
-   - View Azure Arc enabled SQL managed instance logs in Azure portal.
+   - View Azure Arc Arc-enabled SQL managed instance logs in Azure portal.
    - Monitored with kibana and grafana.